-Addendum to Master Customer Agreement For Transport Connectivity
+Addendum to Motorola Solutions Customer Agreement For Transport Connectivity

 If you are purchasing Products and Services (as defined below) on behalf of your employer or another entity, you warrant that: (a) you have authority to bind your employer or the applicable entity, as “Customer” to this Addendum; (b) you have read and understand this Addendum; and (c) on behalf of the Customer that you represent, you agree to this Addendum.
 If you do not have the legal authority to bind your employer or the applicable entity as Customer to this Addendum, please do not complete the purchase of Products and Services from Motorola.